nathanschwarz/meteor-cluster/README.md

 ## prototype

-  `constructor(taskMap: Object, { port: Integer, maxAvailableWorkers: Integer, refreshRate: Integer, inMemoryOnly: Boolean })`
+  `constructor(taskMap: Object, { port: Integer, maxAvailableWorkers: Integer, refreshRate: Integer, inMemoryOnly: Boolean, messageBroker: function })`
   - `taskMap`: a map of functions associated to a `taskType`
   - `maxAvailableWorkers`: maximum number of child process (cores), default is set to system maximum
   - `port`: server port for child process servers, default set to `3008`
   - `refreshRate`: Worker pool refresh rate (in ms), default set to `1000`
   - `inMemoryOnly`: force the cluster to only pull jobs from the in-memory task queue.
+  - `messageBroker` is optional, default set to null (see IPC section)<br>

   `Cluster.isMaster()`: `true` if this process is the master<br/>